cobwebos/docs/includes/spatial-anchors-new-unity-hololens-app-finished.md

     }

     /// <summary>
-    /// Initializes a new CloudSpatialAnchorSessions.
+    /// Initializes a new CloudSpatialAnchorSession.
     /// </summary>
     void InitializeSession()
     {